eviltester/thingifier/challenger/info/10_how_to_register_cloud_challenger.md

 Server: Jetty(9.4.12.v20180830)
 ~~~~~~~~

-The data will be deleted periodically to keep the storage manageable.
-Probably every few weeks or so.
+The data will be deleted from memory periodically.

+Progress can be stored in the browser local storage, or use the API to save and restore progress at your convenience.

 ## Use the `X-CHALLENGER` header